team-citrus/engine/docs/style.md

 # C++ Code Style Guide

+For all engine C++ code, the styling specified here should be used above all else.
+If there is anything we haven't specfied, the [Linux Kernel Style Guide](https://www.kernel.org/doc/html/v4.10/process/coding-style.html) should be obeyed, especially the part about burning a copy of the GNU Coding Standards.

 ## Compiler extensions

 You should avoid using compiler extensions too often, however there is nothing wrong with using them.
 Common compiler extensions as well as some additional defines can be found in include/core/extensions.h, anything defines in that file can be used freely.
 Inline assembly is discouraged, but not illegal.
-If you ever use inline assembly, make sure it is well commented to make any future translations easier, and use gcc inline assembly with constraints for clarity and to prevent the use of black magic.
+If you ever use inline assembly, make sure it is well commented to make any future translations easier, and use gcc extended assembly for clarity and to prevent the use of black magic.

 ## Preprocessor defines

-Preprocessor defines should be written in all caps.
-SCREAMING_SNAKE_CASE should be used as well.
+SCREAMING_SNAKE_CASE should be used for preprocessor defines, for the most part.
+Generally, preprocessor defines should be avoided, however it isn't illegal to use them.

 ## Headers